-MIFUMI’s Historic milestones span a period of 27 years starting with a dream school to secure the basic right to education for girls in 1989, to a fully-fledged agency promoting protection of women and children’s rights, challenging policies and cultural practices, and strengthening duty bearer responses to violence and abuse targeted at women and children.
+MIFUMI’s Historic milestones span a period starting with a dream school to secure the basic right to education for girls in 1989, to a fully-fledged agency promoting protection of women and children’s rights, challenging policies and cultural practices and strengthening duty bearer responses to violence and abuse targeted at women and children.

 Below is a summary of our major achievements.